Latest Update 29 April 2020: Linked in the Manage Workflows blogs and videos.

 NOTE: It is possible to filter the task gateway to only select configured tasks in the IMG (transaction SPRO).
 Just remember that this affects all your My Inbox tiles.
 You can deactivate the task filter again if you need to do so later.

-The newest option – currently only available in S/4HANA 1610 – is to extend the task specific details using an annotations XML file.
+The newest option – currently only available in SAP S/4HANA 1610 or higher – is to extend the task specific details using an annotations XML file.

 This option works on all device types.

-These are currently provided for certain standard workflows as part of the S/4HANA 1610 install.
+These are currently provided for certain standard workflows as part of the SAP S/4HANA install.
 On the Fiori Roadmap is the intention to support this option for custom workflows also.

-We know if this option is being used when there is an “My Inbox Generic Application” entry (technically visualization type INBOX_GEN) configured for the task id in Task Visualization (transaction SWFVISU) in the S/4HANA Core system.
+We know if this option is being used when there is an “My Inbox Generic Application” entry (technically visualization type INBOX_GEN) configured for the task id in Task Visualization (transaction SWFVISU) in the SAP S/4HANA core system.

 The parameters in the entry include: